Brendonovich/DeerDenLaunchpad/README.md

 Additionally, the LEDs on the pads can be controlled, so that different mappings can be assigned different colours.

+DeerDenRadio uses this website to control [Magic Music Visuals](https://magicmusicvisuals.com/) by assigning MIDI messages from the passthrough to switch scenes via Magic's MIDI Learn functionality, creating endless possibilities for scene selection.

 Developed with Typescript, React, MobX and WebMIDI.